How To Make Your Website Ready For a Swiss Black Friday?

 All the components of the same layer (load balancers, application servers and databases) are automatically distributed by the Hidora Cloud platform across different physical hosts for enforced high availability and better resource utilization.
 Moreover, Hidora automatically enables master-slave replication for MySQL database, so you don’t need to spend days configuring it.
 The good news is that it takes only 10 minutes to provide such complex architecture thanks to the Clustered WordPress package in the Hidora Marketplace.

 When a user goes to the URL of the website, the request is sent randomly to one of the two load balancers (through DNS) which then relays this to any application server for it to be finally treated.
-Load balancers, based on NGINX or HAProxy, allow you to fine-tune the amount of requests arriving on the URL.
+Load balancers, based on NGINX or HAProxy, allow you to fine-tune the number of requests arriving on the URL.
 By default, they evenly distribute requests between all WordPress instances and make them sticky to a particular backend.

 In addition, NGINX load balancer handles both SSL/TLS termination and caching of static content, which does a great job of offloading backends during peak loads.